xrdocs/8000/_tutorials/8201-architecture-performance.md

 ## Introduction

 Released 2 years ago in late 2019, Cisco 8201 router has been widely adopted and deployed by service provider and cloud customers for core and peering roles.
-Based on Cisco Silicon One Q100, first generation of this new chip family, it provides both 400GE and 100GE port options.
+Based on Cisco Silicon One Q100 NPU, the first generation of this new chip family, it provides both 400GE and 100GE port options which make it perfect for peering role in a small form factor.

 This short article will first cover Cisco 8201 high level internal architecture.
 Then, a quick and simple lab test will demonstrate how it can achieve 10.8Tbps at target Non-Drop Rate (NDR).
 This test will address recent concerns raised about its forwarding performance.

 ## Cisco 8201 High Level Architecture
-Cisco 8201 is the first Cisco 8000 fixed system built around a single NPU instance.
-It has 24 x QSFP56-DD 400 GbE and 12 x QSFP28 100 GbE ports, all packed in a compact 1RU form factor.
-Datasheet is available on this [link](https://www.cisco.com/c/en/us/products/collateral/routers/8000-series-routers/datasheet-c78-742571.html "Cisco 8201 datasheet").
+Cisco 8201 is the first Cisco 8000 fixed system built around a single NPU.
+It has 24 x QSFP56-DD 400GE and 12 x QSFP28 100GE ports, all packed in a compact 1RU form factor.
+Datasheet is available [here](https://www.cisco.com/c/en/us/products/collateral/routers/8000-series-routers/datasheet-c78-742571.html "Cisco 8201 datasheet").

-At the heart of Cisco 8201, there is Cisco Silicon One Q100 ASIC.
+At the heart of Cisco 8201 is the Cisco Silicon One Q100 ASIC.
 This NPU is capable of forwarding 10.8Tbps at a rate of 6.6Bpps.
-It’s made of 216 x 56G SerDes, each can be configured independently to operate in 10G/25G/50G using NRZ or PAM4 modulation.
+It’s made of 216 x 56G SerDes, which can be configured for differing port speeds of 10G/25G/50G using NRZ or PAM4 modulation.

-The NPU is built around 6 slices.
-All slices are interconnected by a Shared Memory Switch (SMS).
+The Q100 NPU architecture is built around 6 slices.
+Each slice handles the forwarding and feature processing for a set of physical interfaces.
+All of the slices are in turn interconnected by a Shared Memory Switch (SMS).

 ![8201-arch.png]({{site.baseurl}}/images/8201-arch.png){: .align-center}